 The acclaimed 2022 movie Corsage offers an interpretation of several months in the life of Empress Elisabeth (also known as the iconic Sisi).
-Much of the “action” takes place in 1877/1878 Vienna, but what locations can you see here?
+Much of the “action” takes place in the Vienna of 1877/1878, but what locations can you see in the city?

 - See also: